ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/MCP.md

 ### Requires interactive approval

-The server has `RejectToolsRequiringApproval = true`.
-Keep it enabled for fail-closed behavior, or explicitly disable it only when the MCP client's own confirmation policy is trusted.
+The server has `ApprovalMode = McpApprovalMode.Reject`.
+Switch to `ConfirmationToken` (the default) to expose a two-phase approval flow to the assistant, or `DelegateToClient` when the MCP client's own confirmation dialog is trusted.

+### Arguments have been modified since confirmation was issued

+The Phase 2 argument hash does not match the token.
+Common causes:

+- The AI assistant re-emitted the arguments with different numeric formatting or field ordering that `Canonicalize` doesn't handle (report this).
+- The tool's `ApprovalHandler` is non-deterministic — it mutates `Arguments` differently on each call (see *Production deployment*).
+- A shared signing secret is not configured and the token was validated by a different process than the one that minted it.

 ### Output schema but no structured content